 - The international flight to Madagascar is expensive (due to lack of competition).
 Basically its almost as much as flying to London.
 Be warned!

-- Madagascar is a huge country and therefore the domestic flights between Tana and Fort Dauphin or and Tana and Morondava are relatively expensive.
-Given that most people want to experience the diversity of Madagascar’s flora and fauna, you’ll usually visit 3 or 4 different regions and this adds to the transport cost.
+- Madagascar is a huge country.
+And so domestic flights between Tana and other towns are relatively expensive.
+Given that most people want to experience the diversity of Madagascar’s flora and fauna, you’ll usually visit 3 or 4 different regions.
+So this adds to the transport cost.

 - The hotels and lodges are priced in Euros.